parksidepit/CNN_Image_Classification_202503/README.md

 - **Hybrid Approach and Feature Extraction:**
   Future updates may include additional modules for hybrid CNN approaches with feature extraction and t-SNE visualization.
-- **Training with Multiple Backbones:**
-  A script for training multiple backbones (e.g., train_multiple_backbones.py) is planned for further comparison.
 - **Hyperparameter Tuning:**
   More advanced tuning methods may be applied to improve model performance.